 Below is a quick example of how to use the KAV Cycle.

 Deborah submerged her hands into the steaming water and grabbed a dish in the sink.
 She began scrubbing in a circular motion, letting the tension of the day wash off her like the food off the plate.
 A loud crash came from the living room.
-She barley heard the plunk of the plate dropping back into the water when she dropped it and raced into the next room.
+The plate plunked into the water, and she raced into the next room.
 Her son stood, mouth agape, as he stared at the floor.
 Their new flat screen TV rested at his feet with specks of white dust all around.
-Deborah glanced at the wall and saw a chunk of drywall missing.
-She took a deep breath to calm herself but only succeeded in gaging on the fine powder still hanging in the air.
+Deborah glanced at the wall where a chunk of drywall was missing.
+She took a deep breath to calm herself but only succeeded in gagging on the fine powder still hanging in the air.
 The taste was stale and sour, much like her mood.

 Notice that it doesn’t have to be one sentence kinesthetic, one audio, and one visual.
 You can do three paragraphs kinesthetic, one sentence audio, and then one paragraph visual.
 The important thing is that each one is represented in the correct order.
 Note also that taste was added on the end.
 Don’t interrupt the KAV cycle with other senses, but tag them on the end.